 “Because it means more than that.”
 Kanna took a handful of Goda’s shirt and tugged on it in frustration, but then she gave up and slumped forward, and pressed her face to Goda’s chest.
 “I’m sorry,” she said.
 “I’m sorry about everything, about the way I dismissed your whole story.
 Even seeing what you did with my own eyes, I wanted to bury it away—but you were in love with the priestess, weren’t you?
 Even if I couldn’t hear your thoughts in those visions, I could feel your body, your desire for her, your arousal.
 She looked so beautiful, and I could tell I was seeing her through some skewed lens that came from that.
 I can’t imagine the pain, Goda, I can’t imagine it.
 It would be like if I had to jam a knife into you and watch you bleed to death.
 I could never do it.
 It would kill me.”

 “Just because it is simple,” Goda said, “and just because I don’t feel a lot of attachment to you—or to anyone—doesn’t mean that I don’t want to be with you.
-It doesn’t mean that I don’t wish you could stay with me and we could travel together through the desert and catch snakes at night and fall asleep side by side.
+It doesn’t mean that I don’t wish you could stay with me and we could travel together through the desert, and catch snakes at night, and fall asleep side by side.
 It’s just that my life will come to an end soon and so we can’t live in that kind of world.
 You know it.”

-“No…no, that can’t be right!”
-Kanna felt panic swelling up in her, a denial more intense than any other she had felt.
-“How?
-How would I even kill you?
+“Stop it!”
+Panic swelled up in Kanna’s bones, a denial more intense than any other she had felt.
+“I had so many opportunities to kill you and I hesitated every time.
+How would I even kill you now?
 My hands are bound.
-What am I going to do, strangle you with the rope?
-It’s preposterous!”
+What am I going to do, strangle you with the rope?”

-“You’ve already killed me.
-But in that sense, you’re no different from everyone else.
-Every particle in this universe has conspired to end my life, and it’s nothing personal.
-It’s only that you were the last piece, the cog that made the rest of the machine run its course.
+“No. The truth is, you don’t need to do anything.
+You’ve already killed me without realizing.
+But in that sense, you’re no different from everyone else: Every particle in this universe has conspired to end my life.
+You were only the last piece, the cog that made the rest of the machine run its course.
 Don’t worry about it.
-You’ve already fulfilled your role without realizing.
-It’s done; it just has to play out, and you will already be free of me by the time it happens, so you won’t have to watch.”
+It is done.
+It just has to play out, and you will already be free of me by the time it happens, so you won’t have to watch.”

 Kanna was shaking her head.
 “No!”
 Her breaths were coming in hard, but she leaned against Goda again and her tears soaked into the giant’s shirt.
 “I don’t believe you!
 You’re always lying!
-You’re a liar and a thief and a killer!
+You’re a liar and a thief and a criminal!
 Why would I ever believe you?”

-Goda held Kanna in a firm embrace, but it still felt loose enough that Kanna could have broken out of it if she wanted, and Kanna did not like that at all.
+Goda held Kanna in a firm embrace, but it still felt loose enough that Kanna could have broken out of it if she wanted, and Kanna did not like this at all.
 She shuddered against Goda for a long time, until the giant teetered back, and they both fell into the grass together once again.

 Kanna pressed the side of her head to Goda’s chest.
 She listened to the giant’s beating heart.
 She felt Goda’s breath swelling, the subtle flexing of the woman’s legs, the heat of the arousal that still pulsed against Kanna shamelessly.